INFORMSJoC/2022.0253/README.md

 ## Documentation

-There is documentation on [readthedocs](https://boot-sp.readthedocs.io/en/latest/)
+There is documentation on [readthedocs](https://boot-sp.readthedocs.io/en/latest/).
+Note: If you want to use this archive instead of the current version, the directory named mpi-sppy will not exist.
+That directory name is 2022.0253 for this archive.

 ## Running Examples in the online supplement